-PLEASE NOTE - If you'd like to know how to build a simply query on timesheet records, please see: http://help.peoplehr.com/reports-queries-data/queries-timesheet-report
+PLEASE NOTE - This tool will provide a detailed timesheet report that includes many different factors of data logged in People®.
+If you'd like to know how to build a simple query on timesheet records, please see: http://help.peoplehr.com/reports-queries-data/queries-timesheet-report

 This tool will allow you to produce detailed timesheet reports using: